A small percentage of newborns has a structural heart problem

 About 1 percent of all newborn infants will have some type of structural heart defect.
 In some of these defects, there are holes between the heart’s right and left chambers.
-Because of these holes, the blue and red bloods mix inside the heart.
-A defect of blood vessels in the head or other parts of the body (AV malformation) can cause similar mixing of the blue and red blood but outside the heart.
+Because of these holes, the oxygen-poor and oxygen-rich bloods mix inside the heart.
+A defect of blood vessels in the head or other parts of the body (AV malformation) can cause similar mixing of the oxygen-poor and oxygen-rich blood but outside the heart.

 Abnormal heart valves can also cause heart failure.
 An abnormally formed valve that does not close properly causes blood to leak backwards.
 Rarely, a strep throat infection can result in damage to otherwise normal heart valves, causing them to leak as well.

 Finally, low blood (anemia) can also result in heart failure.
 These defects lead to over-circulation failure.
 In each instance, an overload blood flow pattern occurs in one or more of the sections of the heart.
 The normal forward blood flow is interrupted, and the heart becomes an inefficient pump.

 Like hearts in adults, a child’s heart may also develop pump failure.
 This can be caused by a virus infection that damages otherwise normal heart muscle.
 Or, pump failure can arise from problems with the coronary arteries, preventing effective blood flow to the heart muscle itself.
 Such issues with the coronary arteries can occur from birth or be the result of infection.

 Certain drugs, some necessary to treat other medical problems (like cancer or leukemia) can also damage the heart muscle.
 The heart’s electrical system also may be abnormal from birth or damaged by infection, causing the heart to beat too slow or too fast.
 Sometimes one of the heart valves does not open properly, causing pressure to back up inside the heart chambers.